zpios

 -H, --human-readable

-Print PASS and FAIL results explicitly and put unit suffixes on large numbers.
+- Print PASS and FAIL results explicitly and put unit suffixes on large

 -v, --verbose